DJ LeMahieu Player Props: Yankees vs. Blue Jays

-DJ LeMahieu -- 1-for-3 with a double and an RBI in his most recent game -- will be in action for the New York Yankees against the Toronto Blue Jays, with Yusei Kikuchi on the mound, on April 21 at 7:05 PM ET.
+On Saturday, DJ LeMahieu (.200 batting average in his past 10 games, with three doubles, a home run, three walks and five RBI) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+First pitch is at 1:05 PM ET.

-In his most recent appearance, he went 1-for-3 with a double and an RBI against the Angels.
+In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.

 DJ LeMahieu Game Info & Props vs. the Blue Jays